How to Build a Prediction Market Platform Like Polymarket

 What blockchain network is best for prediction market platform development?

 Polygon is the most popular choice, offering EVM compatibility, low transaction fees, and a mature developer ecosystem — it powers Polymarket itself.
 Base is gaining adoption rapidly as a credible alternative with strong institutional backing from Coinbase.
 Ethereum mainnet suits platforms requiring maximum decentralisation and security.
-Solana suits high-frequency trading use cases for teams comfortable developing outside the EVM ecosystem entirely.
+Solana suits high-frequency trading use cases for teams comfortable developing entirely outside the EVM ecosystem.

-How much does it cost to build a prediction markets platform?
+How much does it cost to build a prediction market platform?

 A basic prediction markets platform costs between $80,000 and $150,000, covering smart contract development, two independent security audits, oracle integration, and frontend development.
 A full-featured platform with multi-chain support and institutional-grade infrastructure typically costs $200,000 to $350,000.
-Security audits represent a non-negotiable cost that should never be reduced to lower the overall budget — the consequences of skipping them are far more expensive.
+Security audits represent a non-negotiable investment that should never be reduced to lower the overall budget — the consequences of skipping them are far more expensive than the audit itself.

 What is white label prediction market software?